ncbi/ribovore/00README.txt

 ##############################################################################
 INTRO

-This is documentation for ribotyper, a tool for detecting and classifying small subunit (SSU) rRNA and large subunit (LSU) rRNA sequences.
+This is documentation for ribovore, a suite of tools for detecting, classifying and analyzing small subunit (SSU) rRNA and large subunit (LSU) rRNA sequences.

 The possible classifications are explained in the section entitled THE DEFAULT MODEL FILE